cmp-202/ssh2shell/README.md

 5. As all sessions are closed the process ends.

 *Note:* A host object needs to be defined before it is added to another host.hosts array.

+*How to:*
+* How to set up nested hosts
+* Use unique host connection settings for each host
+* Defining different commands and command handlers for each host
+* Sharing msg object between host objects

 ```
 var msg = {